 Food, Music, Health & Community

-Growing food and growing community are intertwined activities important to a healthy and resilient neighbourhood.
-The Little Mountain Riley Park (LM-RP) Neighbourhood Food Network (NFN) works with community members, businesses, and organizations to ensure that all our residents have access to healthy, affordable, culturally appropriate and nutritious food.
-Together, we are growing the community – one connection at a time.
+Growing food and growing community are intertwined activities important to a healthy and resilient neighbourhood in community programs.
+Also, The Little Mountain Riley Park (LM-RP) Neighbourhood Food Network (NFN) works with community members, businesses, and organizations to ensure that all our residents have access to healthy, affordable, culturally appropriate and nutritious food.
+We are growing the community – one connection at a time.

 Little Mountain Riley Park Neighbourhood Food Network (NFN)

 We are a grassroots network of people, organizations and agencies collaborating on food initiatives.
 Our work is to ensure that all our community members have access to healthy, affordable and culturally appropriate food.

 Riley Park Community Garden